divanoLetto/ExcelSheet_ObserverImplementation/README.md

 # Excel_Sheet_Observer_Implementation
-This is a Excel Sheet implementation using the GUI framework Qt and the design pattern Observer to update the cells.
+This is a Excel Sheet implementation using the GUI framework Qt fro the graphics interface and the design pattern Observer to perform the update of the cells.